 7. “Subhuti, what do you think?
 Has the Tathagata attained the supreme enlightenment?
 Has he something about which he would preach?”

-Subhuti said: “World-honoured One, as I understand the teaching of the Buddha, there is no fixed Dharma that the Tathagata would preach.
+Subhuti said: “World-honoured One, as I understand the teaching of the Buddha, there is no fixed Dharma taught by the Tathagata.
 Why?
-Because the Dharma he preaches can neither be possessed nor preached; it is neither dharma nor adharma.
+Because the Dharma about which he teaches can neither be possessed nor demonstrated; it is neither dharma nor adharma.
 How is this so?
-Because all sages belong to non-doing (asamskara) [do not themselves preach], though they are distinct from one another.
+Because all sages belong to non-doing (asamskara or asamskrta), though they are distinct from one another.
 (The Diamond Sutra, Suzuki, 1935)

 anabhoga – no-thought

-animitta – without signs or marks or characteristics: undifferentiated; simple (European Christianity)
+animitta – without signs or marks or characteristics: undifferentiated.

 apranihita – desireless